airbnb/epoxy-ios/README.md

 `EpoxyBars` provides a declarative API for rendering fixed top, fixed bottom, or [input accessory](https://developer.apple.com/documentation/uikit/uiresponder/1621119-inputaccessoryview) bar stacks in a `UIViewController`.

-The following code example will render a `ButtonRow` component fixed to the bottom of the `UIViewController`'s view.
-Note that `ButtonRow` is a simple `UIView` component that contains a single `UIButton` constrained to the margins of the superview that conforms to the `EpoxyableView` protocol:
+The following code example will render a `ButtonRow` component fixed to the bottom of the `UIViewController`'s view. `ButtonRow` is a simple `UIView` component that contains a single `UIButton` constrained to the margins of the superview that conforms to the [`EpoxyableView`](https://github.com/airbnb/epoxy-ios/wiki/EpoxyCore#views) protocol:

 <table>
 <tr><td> Source </td> <td> Result </td></tr>